kamarasaiduo/Real-Time-Chat-UI/README.md

 # Improvements
 If we get the go ahead to improve on this project, the following would be seen as upgrade:
-1. A landing page with Sign-up and Login options.
+1. A landing page with Sign-up and Login options (Back-end programming involved)
 2. A redefined/custom chat background,
 3. A sender and receiver chat-icon
 4. A timestamp that will include seconds